NVIDIA/aistore/transport/README.md

 ### A note on connection establishment and termination

->> For each of the invidual transport streams in a bundle, constructing a stream (`transport.Stream`) does not necessarily entail establishing TCP connection.
+>> For each of the individual transport streams in a bundle, constructing a stream (`transport.Stream`) does not necessarily entail establishing TCP connection.
 Actual connection establishment is delayed until arrival (via `Send` or `SendV`) of the very first object.

 >> The underlying HTTP/TCP session will also terminate after a (configurable) period of inactivity, only to be re-established when (and if) the traffic picks up again.